wmde/wikibase-release-pipeline/example/README.md

 This file is a `php.ini` override file, a good place to tune PHP configuration values.
 It will be loaded by the Wikibase Webservers PHP interpreter.

-### Updating Wikibase Suite with Patch Releases
+### Updating Wikibase Suite with non breaking Releases

-Minor and patch releases are applied automatically when recreating Docker containers
+Minor and patch releases are applied automatically when recreating Docker containers.
+They do not contain breaking changes and should be always safe to apply.

 ```
 docker compose down